Arkady Ostashev: Memory

 In the museum at site No. 2 of the Baikonur cosmodrome organized an exposition dedicated to him.
 In Elektrougli, Noginsky District, Moscow region at the local history Museum has a booth dedicated to the Ostashev brothers.
-There is a memorial plaque at the house him grew up in.
-In the Museum of the enterprise, where A. I. Ostashev worked for more than 50 years, there is material, dedicated to him.
-In 1993 in the Russian state archive for scientific-technical documentation placed documents from the personal archives of A. I. Ostashev.
+There is a memorial plaque at the house he grew up in.
+In Moscow, the Memorial Museum of Cosmonautics stores personal belongings, photographs and documents from the home archive of A. I. Ostashev.
+In the Museum of the RSC "Energia", where Ostashev worked for more than 50 years, there is material, dedicated to him (in the hall of "Labor Glory" the first showcase).
+In 1993 in the Russian state archive for scientific-technical documentation biographical documents, documents of creative, social and scientific activity of A. I. Ostashev are placed.
+A memorial plaque to Arkady Ilyich has been unveiled on the facade of the apartment building No. 17 on Tsiolkovsky Street in the city of Korolev.
+On September 30, 2025, "the Arkady Ostashev Life's Work exhibition dedicated to the 100th anniversary of his birth was opened at the Memorial Museum of Cosmonautics.

 Publications

-A. I. Ostashev has publications in books, ("Academician S. P. Korolyov scientist, engineer, man", "the Beginning of the space era", "an Unforgettable Baikonur", "Soyuz-Apollo" and others), magazines (The magazine "Russian space No. 10 2015, Our heritage 97/2011, Science and life № 1 1997 and others) and the papers on the following topics: test RKT, the history of the development of cosmonautics history of development SKB-3, OKB-1, TsKBEM, NPO "Energy" and RSC "Energia".
+Ostashev has publications in books, («the academician S. P. Korolyov scientist, engineer, man», «the Beginning of the space era», «an Unforgettable Baikonur», «Soyuz-Apollo» and others), magazines (The magazine "Russian space No. 10 2015, "Our Heritage" 97/2011, Science and life No. 1 1997 and others) and the papers on the following topics: test RKT, the history of the development of cosmonautics history of development SKB-3, OKB-1, TsKBEM, NPO "Energy" and RSC "Energia".
 In the early 1990s Arkady Ilyich was a frequent guest at the Memorial house-Museum of academician Korolev.
 He came to "tell" his memories on a tape recorder.
 From the memoirs of the Director of the Memorial house-Museum of academician Korolev L. A. Filinoy: